Memberships & Associations

 Strategy 3: Member Referral Programmes

 With the downward trend in member acquisition and renewals, membership organisations need a solution to restore growth.
-That solution is referral programmes.
+I know from firsthand experience that solution is referral programmes.
 Most customers trust recommendations from friends and family and are four times more likely to buy something.

-Trust and credibility are fundamental for healthy acquisition.
-If your organisation has strong member retention and your members are satisfied, you have already built trust.
+Trust and credibility are central to a healthy acquisition rate.
+If your organisation has strong member retention and your members are satisfied, trust is already established.
 A referral programme uses the trust, positive feelings, excitement, and loyalty of your current members to attract new ones.

-This highlights the important relationship between member retention and acquisition.
-With happy customers already in tow, you've got brand advocates ready to refer others to your organisation!
-Consider offering incentives for members who refer others to your organisation.
-This could be a discount on membership fees or recognition in your member directory.
+If anything, this proves the important relationship between member retention and acquisition.
+With happy customers already in tow, you've got brand advocates ready to recommend your organisation!
+Always offer incentives for members who refer others to your organisation.
+Discounts on membership fees or recognition in your member directories are great incentives to include in your rewards system

 Back to Contents